Fuck for Satan (2013)

 Oh James Raggi.
 You had everyone going there for a second.
 The God that Crawls was nice, had some good ideas and was playable.
 Better then Any Man was a magnificently executed historical weird adventure.
 You were showing signs of improvement.
 Everyone was holding their breath.
 It was only a matter of time before your rebellious instincts would turn you from the beaten path and back into the shitswamp, fully conscious and with dual middle fingers raised proudly towards the heavens.
-Quality is not avant-garde.
+Quality is, after all, not avant-garde.

-1) To stand out and make something distinctive – Goal Succeeded 100%
+1) To stand out and make something distinctive (Goal Succeeded 100%)

-2) As a fuck you to the thought police – Goal Succeeded 100%
+2) As a fuck you to the thought police (Goal Succeeded 100%)

-3) To fuck with people and watch them suffer for no reason – Goal succeeded 100%
+3) To fuck with people and watch them suffer for no reason (Goal succeeded 100%)

 “Missing young people?
 Yeah, I heard those rumors, but I wouldn’t believe them.
 See, all those rumors were started by the shepherds out in the hills, and I don’t trust those shepherds.
 They are not honest men.
 If they were, they’d work their land instead of just walking all over it.
 If you ask me, I think they’re all just looking for an excuse to screw sheep all day long.
 Awfully suspicious that these people would disappear into the hills with no human companionship, hmmm?
 And they get so jealous when you touch one of their precious sheep.
 Yeah, they’re always looking to say something that will distract you from the truth.”